Child Protection Policy

 Bullying is also a damaging and distressful form of abuse, which is not tolerated in our school.
 Pupils are made aware of this in particular during the annual Bullying Awareness Week when many activities are used to highlight the associated problems and how they should be tackled.

 Pupils who are the victims of abuse often display emotional/behavioural difficulties.
-Staff are alert to this and will report the matter to the designated teacher (Mr Hewitt).
-If it is felt necessary to refer the matter to Social Services, this will be done by Mrs Moore and Mr Hewitt.
+Staff are alert to this and will report the matter to the designated teachers (Mrs Harvey and Mrs Young).
+If it is felt necessary to refer the matter to Social Services, this will be done by Mr Marks and Mrs Young/Harvey.

 - Complaints/information concerning child abuse will be kept on record, dated and signed.